Patient Information for Cinryze

 - Make sure that the needle is in a vein.

-- Inject the dissolved CINRYZE product slowly over ten minutes (approximately 1mL/min).
+- Inject the dissolved CINRYZE product slowly over five minutes for a 500 IU dose, or over ten minutes for a 1,000 IU dose (approximately 1mL/min) (Figure 26).

 It is a good idea to record the lot number from the CINRYZE vial label every time you use CINRYZE.